Are medical reports GST-free? Yes if covered by Medicare. Maybe if not.

 3 – The recipient of the supply is the one receiving treatment or otherwise you need s38-60 to save the day.
 If a health service would have been GST-free under Subdiv 38-B apart from the issue of supply, then s38-60 fixes this if an insurance, compulsory third party scheme or government agency is the recipient of the supply.

-So these are the rules for medical services.
+So these are the rules for medical services in general.

+It is easy to see why the ATO doesn’t like test # 2 for medical reports.
 Medical reports usually assess a patient’s health and determine a process to preserve, restore or improve the patient’s wellbeing.
 That is what pretty much every medical report is about.
 You don’t discuss the weather or rugby in a medical report.
 And so medical reports would find it easy to pass test # 2.
 Most medical reports prepared by medical practitioners would pass.
-And so the ATO through this one out the window and instead introduced test #3.
+And so test # 2 is out and instead test #3 applies.

 So to determine the GST status of medical reports, you run test #1.
 And if the report fails # 1 since not covered by Medicare, you run test # 3.